11 Phone Battery Myths You Really Have to Stop Believing

 Myth: Might as well always leave my phone on efficiency mode

 Truth: Keeping your phone on low-power mode after it’s charged won’t harm the software, but it might lead to poorer user experience.
 “Phones are designed to be really flashy and give you an over-the-top experience,” says Brad Nichols, a technician with technology repair service company Staymobile.
 “When you turn them into that efficiency mode, it gets rid of all the redundant things.”
 Low brightness might make the screen hard to see, and you might notice the sound isn’t as loud as you like.
 Plus, apps might only check for notifications every ten minutes or so, so you won’t get the instant feedback you’re used to, says Nichols.
+This is the best way to charge your phone to make its battery last longer.

 Myth: My phone is totally safe in a public charging port